brennerm/brennerm.github.io/_posts/k3s-vs-minikube-vs-kind/2019-12-05-minikube-vs-kind-vs-k3s.md

 One feature that I personally enjoy is the ability to load my local images directly into the cluster.
 This saves me a few extra steps of setting up a registry and pushing my image each and every time I want to try out my changes.
 With a simple `kind load docker-image my-app:latest` the image is available for use in my cluster.
 Very nice!

-If you are looking for a way to programmatically create a Kubernetes cluster, kind kindly (you have been for waiting for this, don't you :P) publishes it's Go packages that are used under the hood.
+If you are looking for a way to programmatically create a Kubernetes cluster, kind kindly (you have been for waiting for this, don't you :P) publishes its Go packages that are used under the hood.
 If you want to get to know more have a look at the [GoDocs](https://godoc.org/sigs.k8s.io/kind/pkg/cluster) and check out how [KUDO uses kind for their integration tests](https://github.com/kudobuilder/kudo/blob/f7b09025f5c2faf5492624facc1dc4c5c7a5ccad/pkg/test/harness.go#L105).

 ## k3s